Vegan Egg Roll in a Bowl (1-Pan Recipe) - Earth to Veg

 Use soy sauce to add salty and umami flavours.
 I’ve used a low-sodium soy sauce here, so if you’re using regular soy sauce, add only half the amount specified.

 Another ingredient I add when I want a more filling meal: thin sweet potato noodles (aka glass noodles).
-These noodles are best known in japchae, a colourful Korean stir fry.
+These noodles are best known in Japchae, a colourful Korean stir fry.
 However, many spring rolls and egg rolls contain some kind of thin vermicelli, so glass noodles work nicely here.
 You can also use rice vermicelli, or mung bean thread noodles.
 Or leave out the noodles entirely, it’s up to you.

 vegan egg roll in a bowl